 - What is a split system AC?

-A split system air conditioner consists of two separate units – an outdoor unit and an indoor unit – that work together to provide cooling to a space.
+A split system air conditioner consists of two separate units – an outdoor component and an indoor unit – that work together to provide cooling to a space.
 The outdoor unit houses the compressor, while the indoor unit contains the evaporator and blower.

 - How does a split system AC work?

 A split system AC works by circulating refrigerant between the outdoor and indoor units.
 The compressor in the outdoor unit compresses the refrigerant, which becomes hot and high-pressure.
 This refrigerant is then pumped to the indoor unit, where it passes through the evaporator coil and absorbs heat from the indoor air.
-The cooled air is then blown back into the room by the indoor unit’s blower. the opposite can be achieved with a reverse cycle system.
+The cooled air is then blown back into the room by the indoor unit’s blower.
+The opposite can be achieved with a reverse cycle system.

 - What are the benefits of owning a split system versus ducted air conditioning?